AlexReisC/crud-com-Java/README.md

 - Java 8+
 - Your prefer IDE or editor
 - Maven instaled
-- MySQL Workbench (You need create a table agenda)
+- MySQL Workbench (You need create a DB agenda and table contacts)

 ## About the project
 This project is a Agenda to save contacts.
 You can create, read, delete and update in MySQL database.
 A simple CRUD.